dinfuehr/dinfuehr-hugo/content/blog/aarch64-immediate.md

 AArch64 is an ISA with a fixed instruction width of 32-bit.
 This obviously means there is not enough space to store a 64-bit immediate in a single instruction.
 Before working with AArch64 I was only familiar with x86 where this is a bit easier since instructions can have variable-width.
-A 64-bit immediate on x86-64 is really just a sequence of 8 bytes (resoectively 4 bytes for 32-bits and 1-byte for 8-bits):
+A 64-bit immediate on x86-64 is really just a sequence of 8 bytes (respectively 4 bytes for 32-bits and 1-byte for 8-bits):

 ```
 mov rax, 0x1122334455667788